-We’re nine days into 2017.
+We’re two days into 2020.
 How’s your resolution going?
 If you’ve failed to join that gym, go on that diet, or break that bad habit, it’s okay.
-Every day is a new chance to start over, so we’re declaring January 9th the day to start new New Year’s resolutions.
+Every day is a new chance to start over, so we’re declaring January 2nd the day to start new New Year’s resolutions.
 This time, however, we’re resolving to make our resolutions a little bit easier, and what better way to do that than by centering our goals around drinking more tea.

 Switch Out Sodas